amnis-dev/amnis-sys/README.md

 ## Introduction

-AmnisSys provides a solid foundation for developing and managing full-stack web/mobile applications.
+AmnisSys provides a solid foundation for developing full-stack web/mobile applications and enabling **anyone** to manage it.
 It greatly simplifies syncronizing, caching, and managing data behaviors between a clients and services.

 AmnisSys includes a user interface (UI) application for data management called **Crystalizer CMS**.